Why should I take my child to see an orthodontist if not all the adult teeth have come in yet?

 Why does my young child have orthodontic problems?

 Many factors can contribute to orthodontic problems at a young age.
 Teeth crowing, too much space between teeth, jaw alignment and growth problems, and other issues can be a factor in your child’s orthodontic health.
 Many fixable problems are inherited or caused by injury to the mouth.

 The most important thing you can do for your child if you notice or suspect an abnormality is to take her or him to see an orthodontic specialist.
 Don’t know where to start?
 Your family dentist will likely have a recommendation.

 It’s worthwhile to address orthodontic problems as soon as they arise, because orthodontic care for children can help prevent painful and long-term consequences down the line when they’re adults.
 Early orthodontic treatment also instills the habit of oral hygiene, which plays a major role in dental health for the duration of the person’s life.

-If you or your family dentist think your child might be a candidate for early orthodontic care, please contact us at James T. Hutta Orthodontics to schedule an appointment.
+If you or your family dentist think your child might be a candidate for early orthodontic care, please contact us at Hutta & Price Orthodontics to schedule an appointment.
 Our team will ensure your child receives the highest quality of care while we discuss further options and next steps with you.

 Your child will also become part of our Growin’ Grinz Club, which grants him or her complimentary follow-up visits that monitor development until a treatment plan becomes necessary.